See the Data Cookbook in Action

 - Increase effectiveness of reporting by providing a way to capture different sets of requirements for different kinds of reporting.

 IDataHub Integration Suite

-The IDataHub is a separately licensed product that is used by the Data Cookbook to provide integrations between your Data Cookbook account and your data systems within your organizations.
+The IDataHub is a separately licensed product that is used by the Data Cookbook to provide integrations between your Data Cookbook account and your organization's data systems.

-Installed on premise, the IDataHub is an integration platform.
-This suite includes components to read your Data Quality Rules from the Data Cookbook and test them against your data systems.
-The results can be sent back to the Data Cookbook to be handled by the workflow for resolution of data quality issues.
-This suite also includes components to synchronize technical metadata about your data systems (including the schema or model) with the Extended Data Systems in the Data Cookbook.
-Changes or issues in the synchronization are handled in the Data Cookbook with an impact resolution workflow.
+The IDataHub integration suite includes components to read your Data Quality Rules from the Data Cookbook and test them against your data systems.
+Failing results can be sent back to the Data Cookbook to be handled by the workflow for resolution of data quality issues.
+This suite also includes comnnectors to import technical metadata about your data systems for use in the Data Cookbook, and tools to synchronize reference data (lists of valid values).
+Changes to these lists can be managed in the Data Cookbook with an impact resolution workflow.